German Cafe tells customers to wear pool noodles to run social distance

 Rather than using floor markings and Perspex screens to set people apart, cafe owners have paired straw hats with two colorful swim noodles.

-On the occasion, owner Jacqueline Rothe posted a photo to the cafe’s Facebook page.
+On the occasion, owner Jacqueline Rothe posted a photo to the cafe’s Facebook page, showing customers seated at tables with their new headgear.

 “Today it is like this: distance measurement,” she wrote in the caption.